botwillacceptanything/botwillacceptanything/README.md

 ## Our motto

-> hopefully you tested it - I'm too lazy :+1:
+> Any sufficiently advanced technology is indistinguishable from magic. - Arthur C. Clarke

 ## License